flatironinstitute/nifty-ls/README.md

 ### Free-Threaded Parallelism
 nifty-ls supports [free-threaded Python](https://docs.python.org/3/howto/free-threading-python.html) since version 1.1.0.
-With a free-threaded build of Python, efficient parallelism over many time series with distinct observation times can be achieved with:
+With a free-threaded build of Python, efficient parallelism over many time series with distinct observation times can be achieved with Python threads.
+For example:

 ```python
 from concurrent.futures import ThreadPoolExecutor